 POLICIES:

-1. The public will be notified of and given opportunities to participate in the drafting and final adoption of:
+1. The county should engage with public, provide notification, and give opportunities to participate in the drafting and final adoption of:

 a.
 Standards for public facilities (such as road standards).

 b.
-Capital improvement plans and funding methods (e.g., Boston Harbor or Grand Mound Sewerage Planning, and six year Capital Facilities Plans).
+Capital improvement plans and funding methods (e.g., Boston Harbor or Grand Mound Sewerage Planning, and six-year capital facilities plans).

 c.
 The identification of levels of service standards or other determinants of need for public capital facilities, and establishment of new public facility management programs (e.g., stormwater).

-2. All county departments should notify the public of the development of new plans, programs and regulations.
+2. All county departments should notify the public of the development of new plans, programs, and regulations.

 OBJECTIVE 1-B: Capital Facilities Planning.
-Within the County’s financial capacity, adopt a carefully planned program of county services and facilities.
+Within the county’s financial capacity, adopt a carefully planned program of county services and facilities.

 POLICIES: